-No. Prime Minister Theresa May insists that UK military action in Syria is “not about regime change” yet the Foreign Office continue to endorse publicly “a transition away from the Assad regime”.
+No. Former Prime Minister Theresa May insisted that UK military action in Syria was “not about regime change” yet the Foreign Office continue to endorse publicly “a transition away from the Assad regime”.
 Indeed the UK government has been wedded for a long time to the mantra that “President Assad must go”.

 The Syrian government is guilty of instances of human rights violations.
 Such atrocities are impossible to condone.
 However, as there is no moderate armed opposition, enforced regime change would create a chaotic situation similar to, or perhaps even worse than, those in Iraq or Libya.
 Commitment to a “transition of power” in Syria, as a prerequisite of any settlement, has proved unachievable and will remain so.